conan-io/conan-io.github.io/_posts/2021-10-28-conancenter-bintray-remote-eol.markdown

 Anyone affected by this shutdown process should migrate to the official remote `https://center.conan.io` to continue to install packages from ConanCenter.

-If you are run Conan 1.40.0 or later or you are already using the new remote, it should appear at the top of your remote list:
+If you are running Conan 1.40.0 or later or you are already using the new remote, it should appear at the top of your remote list:

 ```bash